mergeweb/docs/_posts/2018-03-12-css-standards-file-structure.md

 ```
 `dist` - this directory is where our final CSS files are output once they are built by the preprocessor

-`src` - all the source sass files are contained here
+`src` - all the source SASS files are contained here

-`src\base` - the base directory holds all of the files with base-level rules
+`src\base` - the base directory holds all of the SASS files with base-level rules

-`src\components` - all component files are stored here
+`src\components` - all component SASS files are stored here

-`src\layout` - all layout files are stored here
+`src\layout` - all layout SASS files are stored here

 `_bootstrap_variables.sass` - any bootstrap-specific variables are contained in this file.
 This file is included in main.sass before importing bootstrap to customize any variables.